gtema/openstack/CONTRIBUTING.md

 - If a function only needs to read the data, pass a reference (borrow)

 - If a function needs to change the data, pass a mutable reference.

+## Releasing

+There are 2 projects being used to take care of release process:

+- `release-plz` validates challenges and prepares PR to cut a release proposing the corresponding version.
+Merging PR will trigger `release-plz` to create new version, tag it, perform Rust release to <crates.io>.

+- `cargo dist` builds and uploads binary artifacts to the GH releases.
+This is triggered by creating a git tag `vMAJ.MIN.PATCH`.
+Part of the normal PR CI `cargo dist` is also building artifacts and stores them as CI artifacts.